Extended applicability domain of viscous anisotropic hydrodynamics in (2+1)-D Bjorken flow with transverse expansion: Models and Observables

 \subsection{Observables}

+We study the evolution of observables that are particularly sensitive to the degree of hydrodynamic behavior, as they pertain to transverse flow.
 All of the observables that we consider can be inferred from the energy-momentum tensor and computed at a fixed time $\tau$.
 The first observable is the transverse energy $dE_\perp/d\eta$, which characterizes the cooling of the fireball due to longitudinal expansion and is computed as